The Fatal Five

 - Using a windscreen mount

-- You need to call 999 or 112 in an emergency, and stopping the vehicle is unsafe or impractical.
+- You need to call 999 or 112 in an emergency, and stopping the vehicle is unsafe or impractical

-Penalties for Mobile Phone use:
+Penalties for Illegal Mobile Phone Use:

 - Fine up to £1,000

-- Potential licence suspension
+- Potential driving ban/ licence endorsement

-- Parish Hall enquiry
+- Parish Hall Enquiry

-Speeding
+5. Speeding

 Penalties for Speeding: